 Peter Thomson is a Digital Brand Strategist based in Auckland, New Zealand.
-Peter specialises in digital marketing and growth strategies for finance and technology businesses.
+Peter specialises in digital marketing, marketing automation, analytics and growth strategies for finance and technology businesses.

 My Business Blog

 The Peter J Thomson blog explores the world of digital innovation, brand storytelling and business strategy.
 I also write about the importance of design thinking, lean principles and startup culture.
 The most popular articles on the blog so far include: